clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

 {{% /tab %}}
 {{< /tabpane >}}

-## Apply round-robin load-balancing policy
+## Apply round robin load-balancing policy

-To apply a round-robin load-balancing policy (which is used by default) to the connection to reviews import:
+To apply a round robin load-balancing policy (which is used by default) to the connection to reviews import:

 {{< tabpane text=true >}}
 {{% tab header="File" %}}